iamimmanuelraj/AOSP/README.md

 - **ArrowOS - jasmine_sprout [OFFICIAL]**
 - **PixelExtended - jasmine_sprout [OFFICIAL]**

-This is the list of devices I maintain and the ROMs available for them.
+This is the list of devices I currently maintain and the ROMs available for them.

 ## Recovery and Mods